 If you spend the night at Ollantaytambo before the trek, we wil pick you up there.

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary, it’s of great significance for the people who will take care of you during the tour.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the tour.
 It inspires excellent service and is an entrenched feature of the tourism industry across many Glamping Peru Treks destinations.
 Of course,you are free to tip more or less as you feel, depending on your perception of the quality and the length of your tour.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a local sustainable & responsible tourism operator, that incorporates universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and it´s people.